 - Name: Enter a unique name for the integration.

 - Datadog Service: Select Logs Detail (default), Logs Summary, or Events Summary.
 See additional information about which service to select.

 - Datadog Site: Select com or eu.
 This is where you want to store your logs, either the US or Europe.

 - API Key: Enter the API key that you created previously.
-This is required to submit metrics and events to Datadog.
+This is required to submit metrics and alerts to Datadog.

 - Click Save.

 Select a Datadog Service to Use

 If you have a Datadog license for logs, then you get the most functionality from the integration because you can index, search, add monitors, rehydrate, create dashboards, and perform other critical functions with the data.
 If you do not have a license for logs, then you can only view data in the event stream.